Rabeprazole: Adverse effects

 Acid suppression via rabeprazole can decrease the absorption of vitamin B12 and magnesium, leading to deficiency.
+A case of rabeprazole-induced iron deficiency anemia has been reported.
+Theoretically, rabeprazole could induce an iron deficiency anemia by reducing the dietary absorption of iron, which requires acid for bioavailability.

-Very serious side effects have been reported in people taking rabeprazole, but these effects have not been "correlated directly" with the use of rabeprazole.
-These include Stevens–Johnson syndrome, serious hematological abnormalities, coma, and death.
-Other possible side effects, common to other PPIs medications in the same class, include bone fractures due to osteoporosis and serious infections with Clostridium difficile.
+Very serious side effects have been reported in people taking rabeprazole, but there is no direct evidence that rabeprazole definitely caused these side effects.
+These include Stevens-Johnson syndrome (a serious disease characterized by skin rash and risk of organ failure), serious blood cell abnormalities, coma, and death.
+Other possible side effects, common to other PPI medications in the same class, include bone fractures due to osteoporosis, serious infections (including Clostridioides difficile), and kidney damage (nephrotoxicity).
+A rare, though less understood, side effect of the PPI class is the risk of myopathy and rhabdomyolysis, a syndrome of striated muscle destruction.